Yule means “feast”.

 For ancient Germanic and Celtic people, the impulse to celebrate solstice was the same as for their neighbors to the south — a celebration of the cycle of nature and a reaffirmation of the continuation of life.
-But the style and substance of their celebrations took very different shape.
+Celebrators burnt a yule log on a hearth as a Christmastide tradition.
+But the style and substance of their celebrations took a very different shape.
+Yule celebrations were also popular in anglo-saxon culture in the West Country and North Country of England.

 It isn’t hard to figure out why.